-- a single top-level array or object; or - a single JSON object on each line (see isonlines.org). - a record separator character followed by a single JSON object on each line (see RFC7464).
+- a single top-level array or object; or - a single JSON object on each line (see jsonlines.org). - a record separator character followed by a single JSON object on each line (see RFC7464).

 You can specify the JSON type for each columns when outputting to JSON using the Value types option.
+The Raw data type is output without quotes or escaping and can be useful for data that is already valid JSON.
 Any values that do not match the type selected are output as a JSON null value.